theodi/OpenRefine-WS/README.md

 The default number of concurrent instances this application will start is 5, this can be changed by adding ports to the servers.json config file.

+In order to only allow connections to refine from a single user, we add rules to the system firewall, currently this is only compabible with systems running ufw (ubuntu firewall)

 License
 -------